Skip to content

 Promotive interaction

 This involves students actively supporting and encouraging each other's learning.
-AI tools, such as AI chatbots in education, facilitate this by analyzing group discussions and suggesting areas for deeper exploration, prompting students with thought-provoking questions when conversations stall.
+AI tools, such as AI chatbots, facilitate this by analyzing group discussions and suggesting areas for deeper exploration, prompting students with thought-provoking questions when conversations stall.

 Social skills development